keu/docs/software/install-gcp-standard.md

 You can install Astronomer with [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), which is an open source continuous delivery tool for Kubernetes, as an alternative to using `helm install`.

-Because ArgoCD doesn't support sync wave dependencies for [app of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) structures, installing Astrnonomer requires some additional steps compared to the standard ArgoCD workflow:
+Because ArgoCD doesn't support sync wave dependencies for [app of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) structures, installing Astronomer requires some additional steps compared to the standard ArgoCD workflow:

 1. Add `enableArgoCDAnnotation: true` to your `config.yaml` file.